Written and Created by PaperCraftCentral Susan

 And if you take on my personal 16 week challenge as listed above, I would love to see the layouts you make.

-Go on - I dare you!
+Go on - I dare you to challenge yourself!

 Happy Paper Crafting!